yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 [not a group of friends]({% pst 2016/feb/2016-02-18-holacracy-autocracy %}) or family members, even though some teams may feel like that.
-No matter how it feels, a team is here for one reason&mdash;to create the product and make money for its sponsor.
+No matter how it feels, a team is here for one reason---to create the product and make money for its sponsor.
 This is the direction we're going.
 Our goal is not to build a community and live together til the end of our days.
 Our goal is to achieve the business success of the product we're developing, or in other words, complete the project.